studio1902/statamic-peak/README.md

 Peak comes with `tailwind.config.js` which dictates how Tailwind should be compiled.
 Everything is configured in a single Javascript file.
 This makes it very easy to define your unique design system for each website you're building.
 The file is fully documented.

 The config file also includes the [Tailwind Custom Forms](https://tailwindcss-custom-forms.netlify.app) and [Tailwind Typography](https://github.com/tailwindlabs/tailwindcss-typography) plugins.
 They're easy to customize and the config file already includes some basic configuration.
 The plugins are easy to remove if you don't plan on using them.

+## Navigation
+<span id="navigation"></span>

+Peak includes a basic unstyled responsive navigation with two levels.
+Open `resources/views/navigation/_main.antlers.html` to make changes.
+There is a desktop version that only shows on `md` screens and up as well as a mobile version that shows on smaller screens.
+AlpineJS takes care of the interactivity.
+The state of the mobile navigation toggle is defined on the `<body>` tag in `resources/views/layout.antlers.html`.

 ## Page builder
 <span id="page-builder"></span>